-Air freshener can damage your health
+Air fresheners can be dangerous to your health

-According to United States Environmental Protection Agency (EPA), Volatile Organic Compound (VOC), benzene, formaldehyde, aerosol propellants, and allergens are some of the harsh chemicals that are said to be present in some air fresheners in today’s market.
+According to the United States Environmental Protection Agency (EPA), Volatile Organic Compound (VOC), benzene, formaldehyde, aerosol propellants, and allergens are some of the harsh chemicals that are said to be present in some air fresheners in today’s market.
 Yes, you should be bothered, as these ingredients can cause headaches, nausea, and asthma.
 What’s worse?
 These substances have been linked to cancer and other neurological problems.
 Yikes, toxic!

 That’s it.
-You can now hang and be proud of your artsy creation by the rear view mirror.
+You can now hang and be proud of your artsy creation by the rearview mirror.
 You’re welcome.

-Another tip: Place coffee beans in a mesh covered jar and put it on the cup holder to get rid of unwanted odors.
+Another tip: Place coffee beans in a mesh-covered jar and put it on the cup holder to get rid of unwanted odors.
 Believe me, it works.
 A can half-filled with baking soda under the car seat can also do wonders.

-Additional tip: Here are some non-chemical air fresheners you can buy.
+Odorless, non-chemical air fresheners you can buy

-Charcoal Air Purifier
+Charcoal

 Car vent diffuser

 This small thing could be mistaken as an accessory because of its stylish appearance.
-All you have to do is to add a few drops of your favorite essential oils to the washable felt pads and attach it to the car’s aircon vents.
+All you have to do is to add a few drops of your favorite essential oils to the washable felt pads and attach them to the car’s aircon vents.
 Voila!
 You’re good to go.

 USB diffuser